nehemiaharchives/bbl/README.md

 joel@JOEL-DESKTOP:~$ bbl search Jesus -r 3
-matthew 1:1 The book of the genealogy of Jesus Christ, the son of David, the son of Abraham. matthew 1:16 Jacob became the father of Joseph, the husband of Mary, from whom was born Jesus, who is called Christ. matthew 1:18 Now the birth of Jesus Christ was like this: After his mother, Mary, was engaged to Joseph, before they came together, she was found pregnant by the Holy Spirit.
+matthew 1:1 The book of the genealogy of Jesus Christ, the son of David, the son of Abraham. matthew 1:16 Jacob became the father of Joseph, the husband of Mary, from whom was born Jesus, who is called Christ. matthew 1:18 Now the birth of Jesus Christ was like this: After his mother, Mary, was engaged to Joseph, before they ...
 ```

 ## Random Verses